Mark Crosby FSA

 Fields of interest:

-18th Century British (and Romanticism), 19th Century British, Cultural Studies, Digital Humanities, Narrative, and Poetry.
+British Romanticism, 18th Century British, 19th Century British, Digital Humanities, Film, Narrative, and Poetry.

-Mark is also a contributor to BRANCH: Britain, Representation, and Nineteenth-Century History (www.brachcollective.org) and is the bibliographer and associate editor for the William Blake Archive, the largest and most comprehensive free to access digital repository of Blake’s works on the web: www.blakearchive.org
+Mark is a fellow of the Society of Antiquaries, a contributor to BRANCH: Britain, Representation, and Nineteenth-Century History (https://branchcollective.org), editorial advisor to Nineteenth-Century Literature Criticism Series and Poetry Criticism Series Gale/Cengage), and is an associate editor for the William Blake Archive, the largest and most comprehensive free to access digital repository of Blake’s works on the web: www.blakearchive.org